Plant virus: By nematodes

-Plasmodiophorids
+By plasmodiophorids

 A number of virus genera are transmitted, both persistently and non-persistently, by soil borne zoosporic protozoa.
 These protozoa are not phytopathogenic themselves, but parasitic.
 Transmission of the virus takes place when they become associated with the plant roots.
 Examples include Polymyxa graminis, which has been shown to transmit plant viral diseases in cereal crops and Polymyxa betae which transmits Beet necrotic yellow vein virus.
 Plasmodiophorids also create wounds in the plant's root through which other viruses can enter.